Take a look at the regulatory requirements that may apply to your next project.

 Projects Near Water

-DFO has developed a number of guidance documents intended to assist proponents with the implementation of the new requirements of the federal Fisheries Act.
+Fisheries and Oceans Canada (DFO) has developed several guidance documents intended to assist proponents with the implementation of the Fisheries Act.
 These guidance documents identify:

 - Types of water bodies where DFO review is not required;

-- Measures to avoid causing harm to fish and fish habitat.
+- Measures to protect fish and fish habitat; and

 The Migratory Birds Convention Act, 1994 protects certain bird species.
 Specifically it is prohibited to disturb, destroy or take a nest, egg or nest shelter of a migratory bird or have in one’s possession a live migratory bird, carcass, skin, nest or egg of a migratory bird except under authority of a permit.
 It is also prohibited to deposit or permit to be deposited oil, oil wastes or any other substances harmful to migratory birds in any waters or any area frequented by migratory birds, and also allows for the authorization of deleterious deposits by the Canada Shipping Act, another federal act, or the Minister.

 Clearing and/or Civil Work is prohibited if it will disrupt nesting habitat for the period of time during which bird species listed under the Act are present and nesting.
 At the sole discretion of Alberta Environment and Parks, this period may start by April 1 and extend through to August 15 in the given year.
 Depending on the project location and seasonal weather conditions.
 Environment and Parks reserves the right to adjust these dates.